Home Compare EXPN.L vs RSG

 Experian vs Republic Services: Which Stock Looks Stronger in 2026?

-Experian holds the cleaner structural position, with the lead spread across growth and profitability.
+The structural profiles are close, with Experian carrying a narrow edge on growth.
 Republic Services still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity